kuuniki/cosmic-ext-caldav/README.md

 ## Overview

 An integrated panel calendar + CalDAV applet for the COSMIC Desktop Environment.
-This applet is for COSMIC users who want lightweight calendar access from the panel, especially if they already use CalDAV-compatible providers and want a more integrated desktop experience.
+This applet is for COSMIC desktop users who want convenient CalDAV calendar access (such as from providers like Google, Nextcloud, Outlook/365, or other CalDAV-compatible services) directly via the panel.
+This applet is lightweight and provides an integrated desktop experience without extra clutter on your panel.

 **Key Features**
   - Add and manage multiple CalDAV accounts